Rama-Chunduri/Task-Manager/README.md

 Benefits: This change enhances maintainability.
 The Menu class is now dedicated to handling user interactions, while the task-related operations are delegated to the Task class.
 This separation ensures that each class has a well-defined responsibility.

+Added the Remind class with the remind function in order to remind the user of their tasks’ due date 24 hours beforehand.

+SOLID Principle(s): Single Responsibility Principle (SRP)

+Application: By adding the remind function, the Remind class follows the Single responsibility principle.
+This is because it only has one function which has one responsibility of reminding the user regarding their tasks’ due date 24 hours beforehand.

+Benefits: This change enhances maintainability and also increases the users’ convenience.
+The Remind class allows us to carry out the program efficiently and makes testing easier.

+Added the Menu class to our class diagram

+SOLID Principle(s): Open Closed Principle

+The menu class is also open for extension but closed for modification.
+Even if we add another class, the Menu class is closed for modification.

+Benefits: This change enhances the classes and makes sure it's well organized while running the program efficiently.

 > During the meeting with your reader you will discuss:
  > * How effective your last sprint was (each member should talk about what they did)